ZichengMa/CrimeMapUIUC/doc/README.md

 ## Code Contribution
 1. Zhirong Chen:
     * Embedding Google Map UI
+    * Design different icons for different crime types
+    * Implement the register system
+    * Implement the navbar and paging for the website
     * Writing triggers for the database
     * Setting up tables in the database
     * Generalizing user infomation for tables